scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

 For our particular observed data, this gives a confidence interval around our unbiased estimator of :math:`CI(\theta) = (10.2, 12.5)`, entirely above our common-sense bound of :math:`\theta < 10`!
 We might hope that this discrepancy is due to our use of the large-:math:`N` approximation with a paltry :math:`N=3` samples.
 A more careful treatment of the problem (See [Jaynes1976]_ or part III of [VanderPlas2014]_) gives the exact confidence interval :math:`(10.2, 12.2)`: the 95% confidence interval entirely excludes the sensible bound :math:`\theta < 10`!

-Though this may seem counterintuitive, this result is in fact correct: the approach has successfully answered the frequentist question.
+Though this may seem counter-intuitive, this result is in fact correct: the approach has successfully answered the frequentist question.
 95% of CIs so constructed on data from this model will in fact contain the true :math:`\theta`; this particular draw of :math:`D` just happens to be in the unlucky 5%.

 Truncated Exponential: A Bayesian Approach